 Gira has a huge range of wiring products, functions and devices that can be combined with these frames.
 Contact us for information on other options if you can’t find what you’re looking for.

-Does Swtch sell UK sockets in this style?
+Does Swtch sell UK plug sockets in this style?

 Yes, this product range includes UK sockets.
 Check the "Complete the look" section below.

 What’s in the box?